 CT rapidly creates detailed pictures of the shoulder.
 The test may help diagnose or detect:

-- A dislocation, fracture, or other shoulder injury
+, or other shoulder injury

 A dislocation is a separation of 2 bones where they meet at a joint.
 Joints are areas where 2 bones come together.
 A dislocated joint is a joint whe...